lyft/clutch/docs/development/feature.md

 To simplify the creation of workflows you can run a scaffolding tool.
 It will prompt you for some information and produce a new workflow with some templates.

-To get started run the generator and provide the details about our Amiibo workflow.
+To get started run the generator within Clutch and provide the details about our Amiibo workflow.
 ```
 > make scaffold-workflow
 *** Is the destination okay:
 > clutch/frontend/workflows
 Is this okay?
-[Y/n]: Y
+[Y/n]: n
+Enter the destination folder [clutch/frontend/workflows]: {path_to_gateway}/frontend/workflows
 Enter the name of this workflow [Hello World]: Amiibo
 Enter a description of the workflow [Greet the world]: Lookup all Amiibo by name
 Enter the developer's name [dschaller]: Lyft